 Webinar – Best Practices in Book Giving Programs

-Over the winter, NCECF worked with Book Harvest of Durham to create this new guide.
-With all the skills and know-how of Book Harvest, the guide focuses on nine research-supported best practices in book giving.
+NCECF worked with Book Harvest of Durham to create this new guide.
+With all the skills and know-how of Book Harvest, the guide features nine research-supported best practices in book giving.
 Book Harvest’s signature initiative, Books on Break, highlights these best practices in action.
 You’ll also learn about what supports parent want to help their children keep learning over the summer.
-And there’s plenty of resources to help you improve, scale-up or start a book giving program.
+And there are plenty of resources to help you improve, scale-up or start a book giving program.